D3TaLES/roboticsUI/docs/mkdocs/index.rst

 Robotics API
 ============

-The RoboticsAPI consists of four modules:
+The RoboticsAPI consists of three modules, each of increasing abstraction:

+- ``utils``: Utility functions for robot movements, instrument interactions, processing, database interactions, etc. This module offers the lowest level of abstraction.
 - ``actions``: Classes for managing status, position, and content for vials, stations, or standards.
 These data are stored in MongoDB databases.
-- ``fireworks``: Classes and functions for FireWorks Workflows, FireWorks, and FireTasks.
+- ``fireworks``: With the highest level of abstraction, this module contains classes and functions for FireWorks Workflows, FireWorks, and FireTasks.

-- ``utils``: Utility functions for robot movements, instrument interactions, processing, database interactions, etc.
+The RoboticsAPI
+- ``settings.py``: A single file with all adjustable settings for robotics operations. **Always review this file before operating the robotic system!**
 - ``snapshots``: A directory containing Kinova snapshots (JSON files) for positions for the robot.
 Files named ``<station_name>.json`` give the position of the robot where the vial sits directly in the station.
 Files named ``pre_<station_name>.json`` give the position